xmos/lib_xua/lib_xua/doc/rst/using.rst

 Codeless programming model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Whilst it is possible to code a USB Audio device using the building blocks provided by `lib_xud` it is realised that this might not be desirable for some classes of customers or product.
+Whilst it is possible to code a USB Audio device using the building blocks provided by `lib_xua` it is realised that this might not be desirable for some classes of customers or product.

 For instance, some users may not have a large software development experience and simply want to customise some basic settings such as strings.
 Others may want to fully customise the implementation - adding additional functionality such as adding DSD or possibly only using a subset of the functions provided - just ``XUA_AudioHub``, for example.